 San Saba River Golf Course

 San Saba’s 18-hole municipal golf course is widely revered for its challenging play and spectacular beauty.
 The San Saba River Golf Course has been voted one of the best places to play six years running by Golf Digest (and earned a 3.5-star rating).
-The course plays through a forest of 2,600 pecan trees, making the fairways tight and there are several ponds without bunkers making the course challenging.
+The course plays through a forest of 2,600 pecan trees with tight fairways and several ponds making the course challenging.

 Food & Drink

-Oliver & Co. is a cafe meets confectionery in downtown San Saba.
+Oliver & Co. is a cafe-meets-confectionery in downtown San Saba.
 The bright cafe on the corner serves scratch breakfast and baked goods in addition to soups, salads and sandwiches during lunch hours.
-Charcuterie and cheese boards are available for order to enjoy in our neighboring wineries.
-Weekday hours are 6:30 a.m. to 5 p.m.; Saturday 8 a.m. to 5 p.m
+Charcuterie and cheese boards are available for order to enjoy in the neighboring, Wedding Oak Winery.

 Wedding Oak Winery

 The award-winning Wedding Oak Winery is housed in a beautifully restored 1926 tasting room and a 10,000 case winery.
 Owner Mike McHenry is known for celebrating the unique growing conditions for Texas sourced-grapes which are grown in their estate vineyard.
-Wedding Oak Winery has won dozens of recognitions, most recently being attributed with one of the best white wines in Texas by Texas Monthly.
-Hours: Sunday thru Wed.
-11 a.m. to 6 p.m.; Thursday 11 a.m. to 7 p.m.; Friday to Saturday 10 a.m. to 7 p.m.
+Wedding Oak Winery has won dozens of awards, most recently being recognized for having one of the best white wines in Texas by Texas Monthly.

-Harry’s Boots is our favorite place to slip into leather and lace.
-Harry’s has been providing high-quality western wear, hats and boots to the Texas Hill Country and beyond since 1939.
-Founded by Ike Shapiro who was joined by son, Harry, they built an authentic Texas landmark in San Saba.
+Harry’s Boots has been providing high-quality western wear, hats and boots to the Texas Hill Country and beyond since 1939.
+Founded by Ike Shapiro who was joined by son, Harry, they built an authentic Texas institution in San Saba.
 The storefront spans 12,000-square feet in five historic buildings downtown.
-In addition to their vast selection and dedicated custom hat shop and a historic “weather wall,” where important local weather events of the early to mid-twentieth century were recorded by hand.
-Daily store hours are 9 a.m. to 5:30 p.m. (closed Sunday).
+In addition to their vast selection of boots, Harry’s also boasts a dedicated custom hat shop and the historic “Weather Wall” where important local weather events of the early to mid–twentieth century were recorded by hand.

 J. C. Campbell & Co.
 Mercantile

 San Saba Olive Oil Company offers food lovers high-quality olive oil and balsamic vinegar in a variety of flavors.
-Sample oils, vinegar and test olive oil-based beauty products at the San Saba storefront, located just off the downtown square in the historic McConnell building (open hours are Tuesday thru Saturdays from 10 a.m. to 5 p.m.).
-You can also order products, including beauty products, online at www.sansabaoliveoilcompany.com.
+Sample oils, vinegar and test olive oil-based beauty products at the San Saba storefront, located just off the downtown square in the historic McConnell building.
+You can also order products, including beauty products, online.

 Alamo Pecan Co.